Chapter 1 : Chapter 1

 The others quickly gave each other questioning glances, before they quickly nodded along with Kelly.
 “It’s where I keep them so they don’t... err....
 Crease”

 Mariah continued frowning for a moment; the others knew that she wouldn't believe their story, but they were surprised when they saw Mariah smile widely at them.
 “That’s such a great idea!
 Oh well if you see Potter can you tell him that he’s going to die.” and with those words she left the compartment.
 They all exchanged looks before letting out a few laughs.

 “Well, that was close!”
 Albus said as he shimmied out from under the seats.
 As he shuffled across the floor James was quick to use him as a footstool, stopping him from moving any further.
 Albus let out a loud, “Oomph!”

 “Not so fast baby brother.”
 James said, pinning Albus down with his feet.

-“I’m only a year younger then you,” Albus cried trying to shake off James who wasn’t budging.
+“I’m only a year younger than you,” Albus cried, trying to shake off James who wasn’t budging.

 “Minor details, what in the name of Adam’s sweaty, stinking socks was that all about?”